CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

     Unlike for example Tykky, `venv` creates a new directory for the environment, so there is no need for you to create one beforehand.
-    Don't forget to use the `--system-site-packages` flag when creating the virtual environment, otherwise the environment will not find the pre-installed packages from the base module (for example `numpy` from `python-data`).
+    Do not forget to use the `--system-site-packages` flag when creating the virtual environment, otherwise the environment will not find the pre-installed packages from the base module (for example `numpy` from `python-data`).